lm-sys/FastChat/README.md

 This is the user interface that users will interact with.

 By following these steps, you will be able to serve your models using the web UI.
 You can open your browser and chat with a model now.
+If the models do not show up, try to reboot the gradio web server.

 #### (Optional): Advanced Features
-- You can register multiple model workers to a single controller.
+- You can register multiple model workers to a single controller, which can be used for serving a single model with higher throughput or serving multiple models at the same time.
 When doing so, please allocate different GPUs and ports for different model workers.
 ```
 # worker 0
 CUDA_VISIBLE_DEVICES=0 python3 -m fastchat.serve.model_worker --model-path lmsys/fastchat-t5-3b-v1.0 --controller http://localhost:21001 --port 31000 --worker http://localhost:31000